d

 )

-If we want to split the application into several components, the value of the counter and the dispatch function used to manage it must also be passed to the other components.
-One solution would be to pass these as props in the usual way:
+When the application is split into multiple components, the counter value and the dispatch function used to manage it must also be passed to the other components.
+One solution is to pass these as props in the usual way.

 const Display = ({ counter }) => {